Zychaowill/barrage/README.md

 # barrage
-A simple barrage based on jQuery
+A simple barrage based on JavaScript